zarifRahman/Drag-and-Drop/README.md

 # Drag and Drop with React

 ### Things TODO
-*1. Edit the button and drag it on the right side*
-*2. Edit the input field and drag it on the right side* **3.
-Delete the prev_content from localStorage after each re-load**
+**3. Delete the prev_content from localStorage after each re-load**
 ## Available Scripts